 Empowerment and Community Development

-The Certificate Holder, representing the consumer, will transfer the total amount to the account of the Fair Trade Committee.
-Later the Fair Trade Committee may distribute the fund to their associated Fisher Associations, based on the container’s report.
-The Fisher Associations may access their fund after quorum decision in Fair Trade Committee meeting, when their Premium Plan is approved.
-The Fisher Association officers prepare the proposals and present it on semi-annual basis as the Fair Trade Committee meetings.
-Upon implementation of the Premium Plan, the Fisher Association needs to record their expenses and prepare reports for the Fair Trade Committee before they may access additional funds.
+The premium fund reaches the fishers through the following process.
+The Certificate Holder, representing the consumer, will transfer the total amount due (at present the Indonesian premium fund is equivalent to $0.30/ Kg of ex-vessel fish) to the account of the Fair Trade Committee.
+The Fair Trade Committee will then distribute the fund to their associated Fisher Associations, based on the respective volumes and associated premiums calculated per Fisher association.
+The Fisher Associations may access their fund after a quorum decision in Fair Trade Committee meetings, when their Premium Plan is approved.
+The Fisher Association officers prepare the proposals and present them on semi-annual basis at the Fair Trade Committee meetings.
+Upon spending of the Premium Fund and implementation of the premium plan, the Fisher Association needs to record their expenses and prepare reports for the Fair Trade Committee before they may access additional funds.

 Data Productions and Premium Program